• Menu

 • Domestic Violence Support

-If you are applying for a divorce, you will now be known as the “Applicant” throughout the divorce process and your spouse will be known as the “Respondent”.
+If you are applying for a divorce, you will be known as the “Applicant” throughout the divorce process and your spouse will be known as the “Respondent”.
 The Applicant submits an Application for divorce to the court.
 The application should be made online.
 Following issue of the proceedings, the court will send a copy of the divorce papers to the Respondent.

 How Long Does it Take to Get Divorced?

-If there are financial issues arising from the separation, the divorce process from start to finish may be much longer and the application for the “Final Order” (the final step in the divorce process) may have to be delayed until the financial matters have been resolved.
-You should note that pronouncement of the Final Order does NOT terminate financial claims so if you are looking to resolve the financial issues, the door is not closed on your financial claims just because the Final Order may have already been pronounced.
+If there are financial issues arising from the separation, the divorce process from start to finish may be much longer and the application for the Final Order of divorce (the final step in the divorce process) may be delayed until the financial matters have been resolved.

 IMPORTANT NOTICE: Use of this form does not create a solicitor-client relationship.
 Be assured that all calls will be confidential.